What to watch as the Democratic National Convention kicks off in Chicago

 Biden is expected to use his keynote address as a symbolic handoff of his party to Harris, capping five decades in Democratic politics and pressing the case for what he says is the threat to the country if Trump returns to the White House.

 Harris will be on hand to watch the president’s speech.
-Signs in the arena will feature a regular Biden-ism: “Spread the faith.”
-While Harris is expected to stick around through the week’s events, ahead of her own speech, officials say Biden isn’t planning to be in Chicago past his own appearance.
+Signs in the arena will feature a Biden-ism: “Spread the faith.”
+While Harris is expected to stick around through the week’s events, before her own speech, officials say Biden isn’t planning to be in Chicago past his own appearance.

+Former Louisiana Rep. Cedric Richmond, a Biden adviser, said it’s important for Biden to answer the age-old questions from voters, “what have you done for me lately and why bother to go out and vote?”

+“Politicians worry about the next election; statesmen worry about the next generation,” said Richmond, who called Biden “a statesman who will pass the baton on to Kamala Harris to continue to put this country first.”

 A focus ‘for the people’